top of page

 Solar cells are extremely thin (generally between 130 µm and 190 µm), making them highly susceptible to electrical and mechanical damage when subjected to even the slightest pressure.

-These damages not only lower the output of the module but also reduce the durability and longevity of the modules.
+These damages not only lower the output of the module but also reduce its durability and longevity.

-An excellent way to mitigate these risks is to use a contact-less cutting technology.
+An excellent way to mitigate these risks is to use contactless cutting technology.

 As half-cut solar modules become more popular, many new technologies have emerged to minimize the electrical and mechanical damages resulting from the cutting process.